Police Quest

 Police Quest (or SWAT) is a series of police simulation video games produced and published by Sierra On-Line between 1987 and 1998.
-The first five were adventure simulation games, the first three of which were designed by former police officer Jim Walls.
+The first four were adventure simulation games, the first three of which were designed by former police officer Jim Walls.
 The fourth to sixth titles were designed by former LAPD Chief Daryl F. Gates.
 Both SWAT and the real-time tactics game SWAT 2 still carried the Police Quest name and were numbered V and VI in the series, respectively, although subsequent titles in the series would drop the Police Quest title altogether and were rebranded as SWAT.